Damounet/AngularCucumberTesting/cucumber/features/README.md

 * The keyword **When** describes an user action.
 * The keyword **Then** checks a result from an user action.
 * The keyword **And** reproduces the above keyword, in this case And = Then

+The steps have to be simple and reusable.

 ## Background / Scenario outline / Examples